Asha-3621/Excel_analytics_projects/README.md

 **🏁 Conclusion**

 The Sales Analytics reports provide a structured view of market performance, growth trends, and target alignment, enabling informed sales planning and monitoring.

+**🏨 Hospitality Analytics**

+This folder includes reports on booking platforms and property performance.

+**📌 Scope**

+.
+Weekly bookings and revenue by platform

+.
+Property-wise bookings, revenue, and average ratings

+**🏁 Summary**

+Identifies top-performing platforms and properties across different weeks and months.

+# **🗂️ Project Planning Tools**

+It contains Excel tools for evaluating and prioritizing projects.

+**📌 Scope**

+.
+Project Priority Matrix with scoring for feasibility, impact, and size

+.
+Scenario tool showing best, realistic, and worst-case financial outcomes

+**🏁 Summary**
+Helps rank projects and assess financial results under multiple scenarios.